 - Fast Loading Speed

 So, if you like my list, please share it and spread the word.
 If you have any other suggestions, feel free to contact me via comments.
 I will reply you as soon as possible.
 Thanks & have a good one.

-Besides, if you want to dig deeper in this matter, our friends at CloudLiving has published an in-dept article about WordPress Security here.
+Besides, if you want to dig deeper into this matter, our friends at CloudLiving have published an in-depth article about WordPress Security here.